Big (film): Critical response

-On the review aggregator Rotten Tomatoes, the film scored a "Certified Fresh" 98% rating based on 80 reviews, with an average rating of 7.90/10.
+On the review aggregator Rotten Tomatoes, the film scored a 98% rating based on 81 reviews, with an average rating of 7.90/10.
 The website's critical consensus reads, "Refreshingly sweet and undeniably funny, Big is a showcase for Tom Hanks, who dives into his role and infuses it with charm and surprising poignancy."
-On Metacritic, the film has a weighted average score of 73 out of 100, based on 20 critics, indicating "generally favorable reviews."
+On Metacritic, the film has a weighted average score of 73 out of 100, based on 20 critics.
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.